dbrak/C3P/codebook.md

 -------------------
 The orginal study gathered accelerameter information on 30 test subjects (identified by number ranging from 1 to 30) while they engaged in 6 different activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING).

 Multiple samples of each participant doing each activity was taken.
-The samples were separated into training and test data sets to allow the UCI to develop machine learning algorithms.
+The samples were separated into training and test data sets to allow UCI to develop machine learning algorithms.
 The data in both of these data sets is identical.

 For each observation, the following accelerameter and gyrascope measurements were taken: